$100 Invested In This Stock 5 Years Ago Would Be Worth $200 Today

-Agilent Technologies A has outperformed the market over the past 5 years by 9.09% on an annualized basis producing an average annual return of 16.16%.
-Currently, Agilent Technologies has a market capitalization of $46.02 billion.
+Teradyne TER has outperformed the market over the past 5 years by 9.12% on an annualized basis producing an average annual return of 15.85%.
+Currently, Teradyne has a market capitalization of $15.50 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.